-As you read above, “at least one officer from each recognized club or organization must attend.”
+As you read above, “at least one officer from each recognized club or organization must attend the entire conference.”
 We recommend you bring along two officers from your organization.
 You will be able to explore your workshop options together and come together following the conference to share notes.
 The conference is free and includes lunch for two representatives from each organization.
 We are anticipating attendance to reach capacity.
-Therefore, groups interested in sending additional members should contact Augie Garibay at firstname.lastname@example.org prior to registration of any additional members or officers.
+Therefore, groups interested in sending additional members should contact Augie Garibay prior to registration of any additional members or officers.

 What do you do first?

 Register for the conference.
 The earlier, the better!
-The only way to register is online.
+The only way to register is online via a link that will be sent directly to each officer of a student club or organization.
 Call the Matador Involvement Center if you are having trouble with the registration form.
 You can also register on the day of the conference, but you will miss out on critical information sent to those who register in advance.

 The MIC website and conference pages will lead you to the information you need.
-If you need more help, e-mail or call Augie Garibay at (818) 677-5111 for more information.
+If you need more help, e-mail Augie Garibay or call (818) 677-5111 for more information.